-shell script executes the programs multiple times.
+The above decision for separation also means that the shell script executes the programs multiple times.
 Those parameters that change from time to time (e.g. frame size, frame rate, etc.), can be easily supplied as command line arguments.
 Those parameters that do not change (e.g. IP addresses, MAC addresses, etc.) may be comfortably supplied in a configuration file.

 Those results that are to be used by the script for making decisions (e.g. number of frames sent, number of frames received, etc.) are printed to the standard output using a simple format (separate line for each result and unambiguous identification string) so that they can be easily extracted for processing.
-Those results that are longer and not to be further processed by the script might be written into a result file (we did not use this solution).
+Those results that are longer and not to be further processed by the script might be written into a result file.
+(We did not use this solution, because we believed that it did not worth the effort, but it can be easily added later, if needed.)